Caryota urens: Uses

 The pulp of the mature plant is cut, sun dried, and powdered, and is edible.
 It is sweet in taste.
 This powder is considered cool and nutritious in Coastal districts of Karnataka.

 In Sri Lanka, the powder is mixed with coconut milk and cooked to make Kithul Thalapa (කිතුල් තලප).

 Elephants are fed both the leaf and the pulp of this plant.

 The leaves possess strong fibres and are used for basketry in Cambodia, where the plant is named tunsaè.
 The heart of the trunk contains a starch similar to sago, as well the trunk can be used for building.
 The fruit, when its stiff hairs are removed, is pleasant and sweet to eat, and, as elsewhere, the Cambodians cut the stalks to make sugar, which in turn can be made into wine.

 Cultivation

 Caryota urens is cultivated as an ornamental tree, and planted in gardens and parks in tropical and sub-tropical climates.
 It is also used as an interior and houseplant when smaller.

+Cultural significance

+On 11 December 2025, the Sri Lankan kithul tapping industry was officially inscribed on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.